rahulsingh-17/Alloy-Optimizer-Demo/README.md

   "I need an alloy with high conductivity and moderate strength"
 - Keyword matching is used to map terms like "high", "low", and "moderate" to numerical ranges

-### 2. Numeric Range Input
+### 2. Slider Range Input

-- Users can directly specify minimum and maximum values for each property
+- Users can use the slider to specify minimum and maximum values for each property

 Example:
 - Conductivity: 80–95 %IACS